 With correct placement and composition, we can make the viewer consider some of the elements not as individuals but as groups.

-Look at the photos bellow.
-In the first one you see each stone and none of them is associated more or less with any of the others.
+Look at the photos below.
+In the first one, you see each stone and none of them is associated more or less with any of the others.